MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 * [free] Backend Lockdown.
 Restrict access to your website backend side for any user or role.
 Find out more from [How to lockdown WordPress backend](https://aamplugin.com/help/how-to-lockdown-wordpress-backend) article;
 * [free] Secure Login Widget & Shortcode.
 Drop AJAX login widget or shortcode anywhere on your website.
 Find out more from [How does AAM Secure Login works](https://aamplugin.com/help/how-does-aam-secure-login-works) article;
 * [free] Ability to enable/disable RESTful and XML-RPC APIs.
+* [limited] URI Access.
+Allow or deny access to any page of you website by the page URL as well as how to redirect user when access is denied;
 * [free] Manage access to RESTful or XML-RPC individual endpoints for any role, user or visitors.
 * [free] JWT authentication.
 Authenticate user with WordPress RESTful API and use received JWT token for further requests.
 Fid out more from [Hot to authenticate WordPress user with JWT token](https://aamplugin.com/help/how-to-authenticate-wordpress-user-with-jwt-token)
 * [free] Content Filter.
 Filter or replace parts of your content with AAM shortcodes.
 Find out more from [How to filter WordPress post content](https://aamplugin.com/help/how-to-filter-wordpress-post-content) article;